dmbarbour/glas/docs/GlasZero.md

 It is also feasible to annotate programs via export function, post-hoc.
 However, if you're free to invasively modify code, it's usually better to annotate programs internally.

-## Stable Partial Evaluation for Macros

-For simplicity of comprehension and implementation, partial evaluation in g0 should have granularity of full words.
-Each word is either fully evaluated or not.
-This is simple to comprehend and to implement.
-But a concern remains regarding stability.
-Consider the following g0 program:

-        macro apply []
-        prog swap ['swap apply]
-        prog await2 [swap swap]
-        prog foo [[swap] await2 apply]

-Naively, whether this program compiles depends on whether `swap swap` is eliminated by the optimizer.
-However, it is not a good thing for compilation to depend on the optimizer because it raises the burden for compiling g0.

-To solve this, a g0 optimizing compiler should introduce arity annotations into defined programs based on behavior prior to optimizations.
-For example, the definition of 'await2' might be annotated with `arity:(i:2, o:2)`.
-Then, input arity is checked prior to partial evaluation of the 'await2' word.
-Because there are not two items on the data stack prior to calling 'await2', we'd also have zero inputs to 'apply' and thus consistently fail to compile foo regardless of optimizations.

 ## Compilation Strategy for Programs

-The AST for g0 programs after parse is a simple list of 'call:word', 'block:G0', and 'data:Value' operators.
+The AST for g0 programs after parse is essentially a simple list of 'call:word', 'block:G0', and 'data:Value' operators.

-To compile a program, we'll find definitions of called words, partially evaluate each word when feasible (always whole words), if not capture the current data stack and the word's definition into the program.
-A macro must be evaluated, or compilation fails.
-Static arity should be computed for each program and included in the program annotations to stabilize partial evaluation.
-Then, programs may freely be optimized.
+A call is replaced by the associated prog or macro.
+A macro is evaluated, with access to prior data entries and compile-time effects, then the top data entry becomes a prog.
+A prog is evaluated if there is sufficient input data and evaluation does require any top-level effects, otherwise it is not further compiled.
+A block is recursively compiled then becomes a 'data:Program' entry.
+Data is not further compiled.

+The compiler may further optimize programs, but should carefully stabilize how compilation interacts with macro expansion.
+Relevantly, with respect to subsequent macro evaluation, prior calls are either fully evaluated or not at all, and arity should be stable.
+For example, `[swap swap]` might optimize to `[]` but the compiler could add an annotation to preserve original 2--2 arity.

-A g0 compiler may use quotas to guard against non-termination.
-Quotas will necessarily be deterministic, e.g. based on loop counters instead of CPU time.
+A g0 compiler might impose quotas for compile-time computation.
+Any such quotas must be deterministic, e.g. based on loop counters instead of CPU time.
+However, quotas could be tunable via annotation.

 ## Bootstrap